Are resigned employees entitled to separation pay? Know all the rules and exceptions on how to pay terminated and resigned employees.

 Should there be delays, the employee may file a complaint with the Department of Labor and Employment (DOLE).
 Alternatively, they could bring a case to the appropriate regional branch of the National Labor Relations Commission (NLRC).

-What are the cases where a terminated employee does not receive separation pay?
+What are the cases where a terminated employee does not receive a separation package?

 In the Philippines, an employee can be terminated without pay if the termination is for just cause.